Oliver Otis Howard: Early years

 Oliver Howard was born in Leeds, Maine, the son of Rowland Bailey Howard and Eliza Otis Howard.
+His great-grandfather, Rogers Stinchfield and great-granduncle Thomas Stinchfield founded Leeds.
 Rowland, a farmer, died when Oliver was 9 years old.
 Oliver attended Monmouth Academy in Monmouth, North Yarmouth Academy in Yarmouth, Kents Hill School in Readfield, and graduated from Bowdoin College in 1850 at the age of 19.
 He then attended the United States Military Academy, graduating in 1854, fourth in his class of 46 cadets, as a brevet second lieutenant of ordnance.
 He served at the Watervliet Arsenal near Troy, New York, and was the temporary commander of the Kennebec Arsenal in Augusta, Maine.
 In 1855, he married Elizabeth Anne Waite, with whom he would have seven children.
-In 1857 he was transferred to Florida for the Seminole Wars.
-It was in Florida that he experienced a conversion to evangelical Christianity and considered resigning from the Army to become a minister.
+In 1857, he was transferred to Florida for the Seminole Wars.

+It was in Florida that he experienced a conversion to Evangelical Christianity and considered resigning from the Army to become a minister.
 His religious proclivities would later earn him the nickname "the Christian general."
 Howard was promoted first lieutenant in July 1857, and returned to West Point the following September to become an instructor of mathematics.
 As the Civil War began with the surrender of Fort Sumter, thoughts of the ministry were put aside and he decided to remain in the service of his country.

 Civil War

 Howard was appointed colonel of the 3rd Maine Infantry regiment and temporarily commanded a brigade at the First Battle of Bull Run.
 He was promoted to brigadier general effective September 3, 1861, and given permanent command of his brigade.
 He then joined Maj.
 Gen. George B. McClellan's Army of the Potomac for the Peninsula Campaign.

 On June 1, 1862, while commanding a Union brigade in the Fair Oaks, Howard was wounded twice in his right arm, which was subsequently amputated.
 (He received the Medal of Honor in 1893 for his heroism at Fair Oaks.)
 Brig.
 Gen. Philip Kearny, who had lost his left arm, visited Howard and joked that they would be able to shop for gloves together.
 Howard recovered quickly enough to rejoin the army for the Battle of Antietam, in which he rose to division command in the II Corps.

 He was promoted to major general in November 1862 and assumed command of the XI Corps the following April, replacing Maj.
 Gen. Franz Sigel.
 Since the corps was composed largely of German immigrants, many of whom spoke no English, the soldiers were resentful of their new leader and openly called for Sigel's reinstatement.